Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Case Study: Autonomous Content Creation

-After the receipt is verified, the SA executes the task and produces a provenance artifact that cryptographically binds the output to (i) the service identity (L3) and (ii) the associated execution evidence (L5).
-Depending on the deployment, the evidence may take the form of TEE attestation, a zero-knowledge proof for constrained computations, or signed execution logs that enable post hoc auditing.
-The choice of evidence generation is workload- and threat-model-dependent.
+\emph{Phase 3 --- Verifiable execution and provenance (L5--L3).} After verifying the receipt, the SA executes the task and produces a provenance artifact binding the output to the service identity (L3) and execution evidence (L5); the evidence form (TEE attestation, ZK proof, or signed logs) is workload- and threat-model-dependent.